yody-project/qtum/README.md

 License
 -------

-Qtum is GPLv3 licensed.
+VuiCash is GPLv3 licensed.

 Development Process
 -------------------

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/qtumproject/qtum/tags) are created regularly to indicate new official, stable release versions of Qtum.
+[Tags](https://github.com/qtumproject/qtum/tags) are created regularly to indicate new official, stable release versions of VuiCash.

 The contribution workflow is described in [CONTRIBUTING.md](https://github.com/qtumproject/qtum/blob/master/CONTRIBUTING.md) and useful hints for developers can be found in [doc/developer-notes.md](doc/developer-notes.md).